Top

 • Physical Custody.
 The right to have the child live with you and handle day-to-day care.

 Custody can be shared jointly or granted solely to one parent, depending on the circumstances.
-Parents may also need to establish a detailed parenting time schedule, which governs how the child spends time with each parent.
+Parents may also need to establish a detailed parenting schedule, which governs how the child spends time with each parent.

 The challenge is that what seems fair to one parent may not align with how the other parent views the child’s best interests.
 This is often where disputes escalate.
 Consulting with our experienced child custody lawyer in Minneapolis can help you understand how these distinctions apply to your case and protect your role in your child’s life.